Ntare IV of Nkore

-Ntare IV of Nkore (died 1727), sometimes referred to as Ntare IV Nyakikoto Kitabanyoro, was the Omugabe of Nkore, a historic state located in what is now Uganda, from 1699 to 1727.
-The term "Omugabe" is translated in various ways, but is most commonly equated to "king".
+Ntare IV of Nkore (c.
+1699 death 1727), sometimes referred to as Ntare IV Nyakikoto Kitabanyoro, was the Omugabe of Nkore, a historic state located in what is now Uganda, from 1699 to 1727.
+The term "Omugabe" is translated in various ways but is most commonly equated to "king".His reign is noted for significant territorial growth, including the extension of Nkore's borders north to the River Katonga and the annexation of Kabula from the Kingdom of Bunyoro.